 Unlike caravans and RVs, when you buy the tent, you just get the tent, and nothing else.
 Which means you need to get everything else as well yourself.
 Cost wise, that can add up, especially if you are drawn to the latest gadgets on offer.

-As we cover in our tent camping setup for families article, while you won't need everything for every trip, the types of things you will need to include in the setup include:
+As we cover in our tent camping setup for families article, while you won't need everything for every trip, here are some tent camping tips on the types of things you will need to include in your setup:

 - Tents and accessories, including any additional shelters like a tarpaulins or marquees